Dell Technologies Tour

 Project Summary

-Dell Technologies Tour is a Brand-to-Brand traveling product showcase, spanning the U.S.A, Canada, and Hawaii markets.
-This digital showroom on wheels, houses the most recent commercial servers, computers, and many other Dell products (including Intel, HTC, VMWare).
+Dell Technologies Tour or Destination Dell Tour is a B2B traveling product showcase, spanning the U.S.A, Canada, and Hawaii markets.
+This product showroom on wheels houses the most recent commercial servers, computers, and many other Dell products (including Intel, HTC, VMWare).

 Dell is well known for its innovations in supply chain management and electronic commerce, particularly its direct-sales model and its "build-to-order" or "configure to order" approach to manufacturing—delivering individual PCs configured to customer specifications.